Impact of Houthi policies on Yemen's humanitarian sector and NGOs

+The policies of the Houthi armed group have greatly affected Yemen's humanitarian sector and NGOs in areas under their control, including the capital Sana'a.
+The group attempts to exert control over all humanitarian efforts in the area and detains humanitarian workers.

 Monopoly over humanitarian operations through SCMCHA

 In 2019, the Houthis established the Supreme Council for the Management and Coordination of Humanitarian Affairs and International Cooperation (SCMCHA), as a successor to the "National Authority for the Management and Coordination of Humanitarian Affairs and Disaster Response" (NAMCHA), which had been created by them also in mid-October 2017.

 SCMCHA is a Houthi-controlled body overseeing humanitarian aid in areas under their control.
 According to the Arab Center Washington DC, local civil society actors and humanitarian workers have expressed concerns regarding SCMCHA’s role.
 Many have reported that the organisation’s primary functions include gathering intelligence on independent humanitarian groups, imposing restrictions on local and international aid organisations, and deducting funds from international aid allocations.
 SCMCHA maintained a monopoly over humanitarian activities in Houthi-controlled areas, requiring civil society groups to adhere to Houthi regulations and operate under strict supervision.
 Furthermore, according to Crown Center for Middle East Studies, SCMCHA also exercised authority over staff appointments across civil society, including in INGOs.

 International humanitarian organisations have criticised SCMCHA's practices.
 In February 2020, a dispute arose between the Houthis and UN agencies after Houthi authorities demanded a 2% tax on all UN humanitarian programmes.
 The dispute led to a temporary suspension of aid by international donors, prompting the Houthis to abandon the taxation plan, which allowed aid to resume.
 Houthi authorities have reportedly implemented alternative methods to derive financial benefits from humanitarian aid.
 For example, during Ramadan in 2022, they issued an order prohibiting donations outside their control and requiring licenses for such activities.
 Observers have noted that international aid organisations, committed to impartiality, often comply with Houthi directives, inadvertently enabling the group to benefit from aid intended for vulnerable populations and local organisations.

 A recent report by the Counter Extremism Project (CEP) highlighted that aid diversion by the Houthis has been a persistent issue for nearly a decade.
 The report also noted that SCMCHA was dissolved on 9 October 2024, with its responsibilities transferred to the Houthi Ministries of Foreign Affairs and Labour and Social Affairs.
 The disbandment of SCMCHA may have been influenced by international pressure on humanitarian organisations to cease cooperation with the agency due to its alleged interference and diversion of aid.